thasan50/Soft-Dev/22_bt_fd_scandinavianTortoises/readme.md

 QCC:
 - What is SASS? (fd)
 - What is ZURB? (fd)
+- How would someone go about changing the colors of different sections of the page? (fd)
 q0:
 0 (bt)
+0 (fd)

 q0b:
 N/A (bt)
+N/A (fd)

 q1:
+I preferred Tailwind because there was much less ambiguity over which classes contained which type of styling.
+Both the bootstrap and foundation demos had sections with no other styling characteristics besides the ones that belonged to referenced classes.
+The name of a class would not tell you what to expect in regards to the type of styling.
+Even when you manually add styling, they don't appear to give you a shorthand for it in the manner that Tailwind does.

 ##### Specifications/Guidelines:
 * In your heading, replace your name with your TNPG and roster.